Marion County, Ohio

 - 2002: The Marion County Historical Society is founded to preserve and promote the local history of Marion County.

-This timeline provides a condensed summary of the historical journey of Marion County, Ohio.
+This timeline provides a concise overview of the key events in the history of Marion County, Ohio.